Mithril: Other objects

 Nenya, the Ring of Power wielded by Galadriel, was made of mithril.

 The guards of the citadel of Minas Tirith wore helmets of mithril, "heirlooms from the glory of old days".
-As a result, the citadel guards were the only soldiers in Gondor who still bore the emblems of the lost kings during the days of the stewards.
+They were the only soldiers in Gondor who still bore the emblems of the lost kings during the days of the stewards.

-As Aragorn's ships sailed up the Anduin to relieve the besieged Minas Tirith during the War of the Ring, the standard flying on his ship showed a crown made of mithril and gold.
+As Aragorn's ships sailed up the Anduin to relieve the besieged Minas Tirith during the Battle of the Pelennor Fields, the standard flying on his ship showed a crown made of mithril and gold.

 After Gimli became lord of Aglarond, he and his Dwarves forged great gates of mithril and steel to replace the gates of Minas Tirith, which had been broken by the Witch-king of Angmar.

+The Elendilmir, the Star of Arnor, was a "white star of Elvish crystal upon a fillet of mithril".
+It was made for Silmariën, mother of Valandil; it passed down to Elendil.
+It was found in Orthanc when the Ents returned the tower to King Aragorn, evidence that Saruman had found and apparently destroyed Isildur's remains.

 Greatest of all, according to legend, was the ship of Eärendil, Vingilótë, which he sailed into the sky, making the gleam of truesilver visible to the world as the Evening and Morning Star.
 The "Song of Eärendil", written by Bilbo and Aragorn, contains the lines "A ship then new they built for him / of mithril and of elven-glass".
+The linguist of Elvish languages Anthony Appleyard wrote that this machine, with "no shaven oar nor sail", was evidently of an advanced technology, "sound[ing] suspiciously like most people's image of a spaceship."

+Analysis

+Origins

+Norse culture contains myths of impenetrable armour, such as the shirt made by elves and used in battle by Örvar-Oddr (Ørvar Odd), as related in the Hervarar saga ok Heiðreks.
+The saga was translated by Christopher Tolkien, with a commentary, and his father was certainly familiar with the text.